node-ecstatic/node-ecstatic/CONTRIBUTING.md

 ## Please Please Please Start With A Test

-ecstatic has some pretty gnarly branching/logic underneath.
+extatic has some pretty gnarly branching/logic underneath.
 Tests are extremely important because they (a) prove that your feature/fix works, and (b) avoid regressions in the future.
 Even if your patch is problematic enough to not be merged, a test will still be very helpful for confirming any future fix.